Dental Implants

 Convenient oral hygiene.
 It is much easier to care for an implant supported crown, which can be cleaned like a natural tooth.
 In comparison, a tooth supported bridge requires the use of a floss threader for proper cleaning.
 It is also more convenient to clean a full set of implant supported replacement teeth than a traditional denture.

 Improved appearance.
 Since implants preserve bone, preventing deterioration of the facial structures, appearance is improved.
-Collapse of the lower one-third of the face caused by complete tooth loss can be visually corrected and the remaining bone preserved.
-The appearance of wrinkles around the mouth caused by posterior bite collapse, or complete facial structure collapse is virtually eliminated.
+Collapse of the lower third of the face caused by complete tooth loss can be visually corrected, and the remaining bone preserved.
+The appearance of wrinkles around the mouth caused by posterior bite collapse, or complete facial structure collapse, is virtually eliminated.

 Restored self-esteem and renewed self-confidence.
 Many of the people who now enjoy the benefits of implant supported replacement teeth state that their self esteem and self confidence have been restored as a result of improved appearance, function, comfort, and health.

-Improved ability to taste foods: Wearing an upper denture can prevent someone from really tasting food, as the roof of the mouth is covered.
-With implant supported replacement teeth, it is not necessary to cover the roof of the mouth, so it is possible to enjoy the taste of foods.
+Improved ability to taste foods.
+Wearing an upper denture can prevent someone from really tasting food, as the roof of the mouth is covered.
+With implant supported replacement teeth, it is not necessary to cover the roof of the mouth, so it is possible to enjoy the taste of food.

 What is a dental implant?

 A dental implant is a substitute tooth root that serves the same function as a natural tooth root.
-It preserves bone and provides a stable foundation for a replacement tooth that looks feels and functions like a natural tooth.
-Dental implants are made of titanium, which is a biocompatible material used in orthopedic implants.
+It preserves bone and provides a stable foundation for a replacement tooth that looks, feels, and functions like a natural tooth.
+Most dental implants are made of titanium, which is a biocompatible material used in orthopedic implants.
+Zirconia implants are also available.

 Why are dental implants better than bridges, partials and dentures?

-Dental implants can last a lifetime, unlike bridges, partials and dentures that may need to be replaced several times.
+Dental implants can last a lifetime, unlike bridges, partials, and dentures, which may need to be replaced several times.
 Since dental implants prevent the bone resorption that occurs when teeth are missing, the natural appearance of the smile is preserved.
 With implant treatment, there is no compromise to adjacent teeth; they are not cut down to place a bridge, or loosened by the hooks on removable partials.
 Dentures and partials have the added disadvantage of accelerating the bone resorption process, which causes the appearance of premature aging.

 • Dental implants clearly offer the best replacement option in today’s dentistry.
 First consider the following documented studies: